github/docs/content/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file.md

 ## About default community health files

-You can add default community health files to a public repository called `.github`, that is owned by an organization or user account.
-You can put the files in the root of the repository or in the `docs` or `.github` folders.
+You can add default community health files to a public repository called `.github`, in the root of the repository or in the `docs` or `.github` folders.

 {% data variables.product.product_name %} will use and display default files for any repository owned by the account that does not have its own file of that type in any of the following places:
 - the root of the repository